UPDATED: March 11, 2022

 The Upside of Cafeteria-Style Benefits

-A cafeteria-style benefit system allows employees pick the benefits that fit their lifestyle.
+A cafeteria-style benefit system allows employees pick and choose the benefits that fit their lifestyle.

 “As an employer, you’re saying, ‘Maybe we’ll pay for medical, dental, and vision, but we’re also going to offer other lines of coverage.
 Our employees will pay for those, and we’ll payroll deduct the premiums,’” said Wolpert of Group Benefit Solutions.